 Description and Priority

 Similar to 4.3 modularization, automation is an important modernization aspect of moving to Open Hazus.
 If Open Hazus is to expand its user base, it needs to provide (geo-) processing templates that novice users can run as defaults, while allowing expert users to modify these to their own needs.
-At the same time, with increased availability of high resolution inventory and hazard data and the endeavor to provide ready-made annualized analyses, our vision of Open Hazus mandates near constant runs of scenarios, risk assessments, and automated procedures in response to events on FEMA servers without increasing staffing requirements.
+At the same time, with increased availability of high-resolution inventory and hazard data and the endeavor to provide ready-made annualized analyses, our vision of Open Hazus mandates near constant runs of scenarios, risk assessments, and automated procedures in response to events on FEMA servers without increasing staffing requirements.
 All aspects of automation are therefore given high weights of or near 100, with a slight decrease for mitigation strategy evaluations (weights of 80 and 85 respectively).

 Boulder factor addressed: #10 – Automation